siniorone/VSIX-downloader/README.md

 3. Enable "Developer mode" (top right corner)

-4. Click "Load unpacked" and select the project folder
+4. Click "Load unpacked" and select the project folder [inner VSIX-downloader-main directory]

 ## How It Works